-With US Thanksgiving a little over a week away we thought it was time for a refresher on the celebration of Thanksgiving and the traditions around it.
+With US Thanksgiving coming soon we thought it was time for a refresher on the celebration of Thanksgiving and the traditions around it.
 We wish you all a Happy Thanksgiving and some moments to reflect on what you are grateful for.

 Here are some interesting facts around the Thanksgiving holiday from the National Turkey Federation: